webmaster-exit-1/A-Faster-Torrc-Configuration/README.md

-# A faster tor configuration
+# A Faster/Safer TOR Configuration

 First thing is to have tor installed via your distro's package manager; whether it is apt for debian and its derivatives or pacman for arch and its derivatives.
 Not to be confused with tor-browser, that's a different package and not what we are doing here.